Benchmarking Universal Machine Learning Interatomic Potentials for Supported Nanoparticles: Decoupling Energy Accuracy from Structural Exploration: Discussion

 The uMLIPs examined in this work can produce reasonable results on the binding energies of small supported nanoparticles (Cu$_\mathrm{1-21}$) reported in our previous study,\cite{Xu2025ACSNano} where MACE-OMAT shows an accuracy comparable to our domain-specific DP-UniAlCu model.
-In the global optimization of larger supported nanoparticles (Cu$_\mathrm{27}$, Cu$_\mathrm{38}$, Cu$_\mathrm{47}$, and Cu$_\mathrm{55}$), our DP-UniAlCu model behaves better than MACE-OMAT and Mattersim-v1.0.0-1M in finding low-energy minimum configurations.
-Interestingly, Mattersim-v1.0.0-1M, which shows larger deviations in binding energies, can find even more stable configurations than the other two models in some systems, indicating its exploration ability in the configuration space is not solely characterized by the error metrics on a preset dataset.
+In the global optimization of large supported nanoparticles (Cu$_\mathrm{27}$, Cu$_\mathrm{38}$, Cu$_\mathrm{47}$, and Cu$_\mathrm{55}$), our domain-specific DP-UniAlCu model more frequently locates low-energy structures than MACE-OMAT and Mattersim-v1.0.0-1M.
+Interestingly, Mattersim-v1.0.0-1M, which shows larger deviations in binding energies, can find even more stable configurations than the other two models in some systems, indicating its exploration ability in the configuration space is not solely characterized by the energetic metrics on a preset dataset.
 Alongside the exploration ability of MatterSim-v1.0.0-1M, the non-uniform accuracy across different systems is observed, for instance, the binding energy accuracy in one nanoparticle size is better than another size on the same Al$_2$O$_3$ surface.
 This non-uniform accuracy may be due to the imbalance in the number of configurations from different systems, where the initial dataset is made up of configurations from one specific system and the configurations of other systems are accumulated in active learning.
-In terms of global optimization, since the system size of interest is usually accessible to DFT, the MLIP-generated configurations can still be verified by DFT to find the global minimum configurations.
+In terms of global optimization, since the system size of interest is usually accessible to DFT, the MLIP-generated configurations can still be verified by DFT to find the low-energy structures.
 The model's stability in generating diverse configurations in a large region of the configuration space is more important than the accuracy of the energy, as it provides more candidates for DFT verification.
-A model with better accuracy can improve the performance in the workflow of global optimization since it can produce more low-energy configurations close to the DFT global minimum and reduce the number of DFT calculations, however, the improved accuracy generally comes with an increased computational cost.
+A model with better accuracy can improve the performance in the workflow of global optimization since it can produce more low-energy structures close to DFT and reduce the number of DFT calculations, however, the improved accuracy generally comes with an increased computational cost.
 Though minimization is fast for a single structure and can be made parallel, the computational cost can become intensive for complex systems even by MLIPs, where numerous structures are calculated.